 This course is presented jointly by the Departments of Archaeology, Environmental & Geographical Science and Geological Sciences, but administered by Geological Sciences.
 Students are required to attend three half-day excursions in the Cape Peninsula.
-Students who fail this course will be advised to register for AGE1004S (see entry in Department of Archaeology).

 Convener: Associate Professor E M Bordy